 The Board does not have a specific diversity policy, but considers diversity of race, ethnicity, gender, age, cultural background and professional experiences in evaluating candidates for board membership.
 However, California law requires that by the end of 2021 California-headquartered public companies with a board of directors the size of the Company have at least three female directors on its board and at least one director on its board who is from an underrepresented community, defined as "an individual who self-identifies as Black, African American, Hispanic, Latino, Asian, Pacific Islander, Native American, Native Hawaiian, or Alaska Native, or who self-identifies as gay, lesbian, bisexual, or transgender."
 In the event the size of the Company's board remains the same, the law mandates that by the end of calendar 2022 the number of directors from underrepresented communities on the Company's board be increased to have at least two directors from underrepresented communities.
 Nasdaq has also adopted board diversity requirements but the Company believes that by complying with the California diversity requirements it will be in compliance with the Nasdaq requirements.
+The California diversity requirements have been found unconstitutional and are not currently applicable.
 The Company's board is currently in compliance with all applicable diversity requirements.
-However, to remain in compliance, the Company will have to appoint another female to its board by the end of calendar 2021.